-The liquid line and suction line service valves (Figures 5 and 6) and gauge ports are accessible from inside the unit, behind the access panel.
+The liquid line and suction line service valves (see Figure 5 on page 8) and gauge ports are accessible from inside the unit, behind the access panel.
 The service ports are used for leak testing, evacuating, charging, and checking charge.
+See Table 3 on page 8 for torque requirements.

-The valve is equipped with a service port.
-A schrader valve is factory installed.
-A service port cap is supplied to protect the schrader valve from contamination and serve as the primary leak seal.
+Each valve is equipped with a service port which has a factory-installed Schrader valve.
+A service port cap protects the schrader valve from contamination and serves as the primary leak seal.